inferno-pytorch/speedrun/README.md

 ## What?

 A no-strings-attached toolkit to help you deploy and manage your machine learning experiments.
 The idea is to equip you with the tools you need to have well-documented and reproducible experiments going, but without _getting in your way_.
+Think of it as a swiss army knife for dealing with the code-hell research projects typically tend to evolve to.

 ### Installation
 On python 3.6+: